 Ebay is not just for strange antiques and other odd items!
 You can score plenty of name-brand clothing at huge discounts here.
 If you don’t like the idea of an online auction, many sellers list their items as “buy it now” so you can purchase clothing instantly.
 Because payments are usually made through PayPal, buying affordable career fashion options on Ebay is safe and secure.

 Your Local Thrift Store

 When most people think of thrift stores, they think of dirty places full of clothes and broken stuff from the 1970s.
 You can find cool vintage items at thrift stores, but you can also find plenty of modern clothing as long as you don’t mind if it’s gently used.
 I recently purchased a Prada bag for $3.50 and a Nine West bag for $1 at a thrift store in Chicago.
 My friend bought a cute black pencil skirt from The Limited for $1.50, and it looked like it had never even been worn.

 Check out thrift stores in pricey neighborhoods.
 The people who live in those neighborhoods often donate name-brand clothes that are hardly used.
 As the saying goes, “one woman’s trash is another woman’s treasure.”

-These options represent just a few of the places you can look to find fashionable clothing to wear to the office.
+These options represent just a few of the places you can look to find affordable career fashion options to wear to the office.
 The most important (and often the most fun) thing to do is shop around; you don’t want to spend all of your money in one place just to find a better deal elsewhere.
 As long as you shop smart, you can find plenty of fun, trendy workplace outfits while still staying within your budget.